FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/c_about_zos/t_license_key_zos.md

 {
-    "title": "Apply a\u00a0license key ",
+    "title": "Apply a license key ",
-    "linkTitle": "Apply a\u00a0license key ",
+    "linkTitle": "Apply a license key ",
     "weight": "200"
 }## Check your authorization